Species at risk

 Protocol for Wildlife Protection during Construction

-The updated City of Ottawa Protocol for Wildlife Protection during Construction has been developed in response to a direction provided by Council on July 17, 2013, as part of the City’s Wildlife Strategy.
+The Protocol for Wildlife Protection during Construction was approved by Council in 2015, in response to the City’s Wildlife Strategy.
 The protocol is a compilation of best practices that serves as a guide and a common frame of reference for the City and the development industry in addressing wildlife protection during construction.
 The protocol also serves as a guide and frame of reference for City staff involved in planning and carrying out capital projects or other activities that may affect wildlife and wildlife habitat.
-The protocol itself is not intended to define new requirements for wildlife protection during construction, nor does the protocol provide for proponents of development a means to not adhere to other applicable legislation such as the Endangered Species Act, 2007 or the Migratory Birds Convention Act.
-The techniques and methods to provide for wildlife protection will continue to be identified by proponents of development through studies that are required as set out in the Official Plan (e.g., Environmental Impact Statements, Tree Conservation Reports) to meet legislative requirements and with consideration to best practices as compiled within this document.
+The protocol itself is not intended to define new requirements for wildlife protection during construction, and does not replace or supersede applicable legislation such as the Endangered Species Act, 2007 or the Migratory Birds Convention Act.
+The techniques and methods to provide for wildlife protection will continue to be identified by proponents of development through studies that are required as set out in the Official Plan (e.g., Environmental Impact Studies, Tree Conservation Reports) to meet legislative requirements and with consideration to best practices as compiled within this document.
 Specific requirements for wildlife protection will continue to be defined by staff in consultation with proponents and their consultants, and included as conditions of approval where appropriate through subdivision, condominium and site plans.

 Learning about nature